open-component-model/ocm-website/content/docs/tutorials/ocm-and-gitops/air-gapped-gitops-with-ocm-and-flux.md

 image      6.3.5            ociImage  external
 ```

-If we examine the `config` file we see a section named `localization`:
+If we examine the `config` file, we will see a section named `localization`:

 ```bash
 ocm download resource ghcr.io/phoban01//phoban.io/podinfo -c v6.3.5 config -O -